PDXpert PLM Software

 Iterations (revision and lifecycle) are always ignored in the matching (in fact, none of the relational import files include columns for specifying iteration values).

-Replacement set members are accumulated for a parent based on the import file's data.
+Replacement set members are collected for a parent based on the import file's data.
 Therefore, the set's parent must be identified consistently in the import file: if you explicitly identify the class or type for one row, the same values must be used for all other rows in that parent's set.

 - The column names in the first row of the import file (the "header" row) must match the definitions in the help topic.
 The header names are case-sensitive and must be spelled exactly as shown.
 Every column with data must have a conforming header.
 Do not include more than one column with the same header name.